boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 # Introduction

-IP Flow Information Export (IPFIX) {{!RFC7011}} is a protocol that is widely deployed in operators networks for traffic management purposes ({{Section 2 of ?RFC6632}}).
+IP Flow Information Export (IPFIX) {{!RFC7011}} is a protocol that is widely deployed in networks for traffic management purposes ({{Section 2 of ?RFC6632}}).
 The protocol specifies the encoding of a set of basic data types and how the various Information Elements (IEs) are transmitted.
 In order to support the export of new flow-related measurement data, new IEs can be defined and registered in a dedicated IANA registry {{IANA-IPFIX}} for interoperability.

 This document specifies new IPFIX Information Elements for UDP options ({{sec-IE}}).
 A brief overview of UDP options is provided in {{uo}}.

-The IE specified in {{udpOptions}} uses the new abstract data type defined in {{!I-D.ietf-opsawg-ipfix-tcpo-v6eh}}.
+The IE specified in {{udpOptions}} uses the new abstract data type ("unsigned256") defined in {{!I-D.ietf-opsawg-ipfix-tcpo-v6eh}}.

 Transport (including MTU) considerations are discussed in {{Section 10 of !RFC7011}}.

 Examples to illustrate the use of the new IPFIX Information Elements are provided in {{sec-ex}}.

 # Conventions and Definitions

+{::boilerplate bcp14-tagged}

 This document uses the IPFIX-specific terminology (e.g., Flow) defined in {{Section 2 of !RFC7011}}.
 As in the base IPFIX specification {{!RFC7011}}, these IPFIX-specific terms have the first letter of a word capitalized.